 It is important for the FDA to recognize the possible safety risk posed by drugs like Lunesta that can make patients drowsy.
 The National Highway Traffic Safety Administration estimates that 71,000 people in the U.S. are injured in car wrecks caused by drowsy driving every year.
 In light of this, anti-insomnia medications are both a benefit and a risk.
 While they help patients who otherwise have difficulty sleeping get necessary rest, these drugs can extend the period when patients feel tired into the next morning’s activities.

 Although drivers are responsible for not getting behind the wheel when impaired, it is important to make people aware of risk factors, especially since drowsy driving is so dangerous.
 Every day, hundreds of people are injured in drowsy driving accidents.
 If you are someone who has been a victim of a drowsy driving accident, you deserve proper compensation.
-The offices of Van Sant Law are experienced accident attorneys who are ready to fight for your rights.
+The offices of are experienced accident attorneys who are ready to fight for your rights.
 Call us today to get a free consultation on your case.